nest-desktop/nest-desktop/docs/developer/development.rst

 Work on the source code
 =======================

-First, prepare the development environment with required packages.
+First, prepare the development environment with the required packages.

 .. code-block:: bash